tfroidcoeur/linux-hc-sro4/README.md

 Note that the kernel version running on the raspberry *must* match the version the module is built against, else insmod will not work.

-Comiling on the raspberry is not recommended, since this requires either a kernel compile (takes hours) or using the kernel dev headers from the raspbian repo (which exists only for certain old kernels - this seems not to be supported).
+Compiling on the raspberry is not recommended, since this requires either a kernel compile (takes hours) or using the kernel dev headers from the raspbian repo (which exists only for certain old kernels - this seems not to be supported).